Hywan/mnt.io/content/articles/2017-08-09-finite-state-machine-as-a-type-system-illustrated-with-a-store-product/index.md

 +++
-title = "Finite-State Machine as a Type System illustrated with a store product" date = "2017-08-09"
+title = "Finite-State Machine as a Type System illustrated with a store product" date = "2017-08-09" description = "In this article, I would like to talk about how to implement a [Finite-State Machine](https://en.wikipedia.org/wiki/Finite-state_machine) (FSM) with the PHP type system.
+The example is a store product (in an e-commerce solution for instance), something we are likely to meet once in our lifetime.
+Our goal is to simply **avoid impossible states and transitions**."
 [taxonomies]
 keywords=["type"]
 +++